singh-man/books/crackingTheCoding/16_moderate.md

 When you guess the correct color for the correct slot, you get a "hit".
 If you guess a color that exists but is in the wrong slot, you get a "pseudo-hit".
 Note that a slot that is a hit can never count as a pseudo-hit.

-For example, if the actual solution is RGBY and you guess GGRR, you have one hit and one pseudo-hit
+For example, if the actual solution is RGBY and you guess GGRR, you have one hit and one pseudo-hit.

 Write a method that, given a guess and a solution, returns the number of hits and pseudo-hits.